irfanhakim-as/homelab-wiki/topics/omv.md

 > [!NOTE]
 > This part of the guide assumes that you have enabled email notifications on the OMV server for S.M.A.R.T. events.

+> [!NOTE]
+> Ensure all storage disks have been attached to the OMV server before proceeding.

 This details recommended configuration options for OMV in terms of storage:

 1. Enable SMART monitoring on the server: